Parenting tips

 9 Ways to get your kids or children open up

-Children are prone to talk and ask lots of questions.
-It’s your responsibility as a parent to listen to your child even in the smallest conversation.
+Children are prone to talking and asking lots of questions.
+It’s your responsibility as a parent to listen to your child, even in the smallest conversation.

 Listening is the major factor that evaluates your level of communication.

-Most parents do not have patience enough to listen to their children, that’s why they cut short the child and once there’s an interference, the child wouldn’t go further.
+Most parents do not have the patience to listen to their children, so they cut short the child.
+Once there’s an interference, the child won’t go further.

 Hence, while listening,